didin8080/Health-Stack/README.md

 In ArgoCD page login it.
 - Select new app
-- Provide application name given in the repo file eg:(gym-app)
+- Provide application name given in the repo file eg:(health-stack)
 - Project name = default
 - Sync policy = automatic
 - On source = paste the repo link